• Recent

 george1421

-If you can’t figure it out with wireshark, upload the pcap to a file share site and post the link here or DM me the link with FOG forum chat.
-I’ll take a look at it.
+If you can’t figure out the pcap upload it to a file share site and either post the link here or use FOG DM chat to send me the url and I will look at it.
+The answer has to be “on the wire”.

 posted in FOG Problems